An infographic that examines the oldest churches of Lalibela craved out of a rock top-down.

-The visual potential of appearance is exploited to convey what the churches look like in real life and give the viewer a glimpse of the pilgrims life.
-To give it an authentic feel and show what the church looks and feels like in real life I’ve used real life Images such as one of the Lalibela churches and the local man reading bible in combination with graphic images such the church in the body.
+The visual potential of appearance is exploited to convey what the churches look like in real life and give the viewer a glimpse of the pilgrims' life.
+An authentic feel of the churches and its environment is shown by using photographs such as one of the Lalibela churches in the top-right header shown below and the local man reading the bible in conjunction with graphic images such as the church in the body and more.

-Diffrerrent statistic data is used to convey the size of one of the churches and how many visitors it attracts annually.
-It’s representing the information about the population of the town, the size of one of the churches, numbers of visitors using a bar chart and its revenue and how many people visit the churches during one of the famous Ethiopian holiday.
+Quantitative data is used to convey the size of St.George and how many visitors all Lalibela churches attract annually.
+It represents information about the population of the town, the size of one of the churches (St.George), numbers of visitors using a bar chart and its revenue.
+It also shows how many people visit the churches during one of the famous Ethiopian holidays, Genna.

-The visual potential of time is exploited to convey the construction years of all the 11 churches during King Lalibela reign.
-It’s visually representing the information about the construction of the churches but also provide history on what came before and after Lalibela to help draw an imaginary timeline and understand the context a little bit more.
+The visual potential of time is exploited to convey the construction years of all eleven churches during King Lalibela's reign.
+It’s visually representing the information about the construction period of the churches but also provides history on what came before and after Lalibela to help draw an imaginary timeline, which helps in understanding the context.

-Maps and icons are used to illiustrate where in the world the churches of Lalibela are located.
-Provides information about the continent, country and town that the churches are in.
+Maps and icons are used to illustrate the location of Lalibela churches in the world.
+It provides information about the continent, country, and town in which the churches are located.

 To answer the question, to which group of Christianity do Lalibela churches belong to?
-It's visually creating the relationship between Lalibela churches and Christianity by using hierarchy tree to show the different groups of Christianity and which group of Christianity Lalibela falls under.
+It's visually creating the relationship between Lalibela churches and Christianity using a hierarchy tree to show the different groups of Christianity.